 Particularly for folks with long hair, having a mask strap cover can be very nice.
 These are neoprene covers that go over your face mask straps.
 It keeps long hair from getting caught up in the sticky rubber straps, and spreads the pressure from the straps over a wider area.
 It also makes taking your face mask on and off easier.

-You can buy these nice little neoprene bags to store your face mask or camera housing in when traveling.
+You can buy nice little neoprene bags to store your face mask or camera housing in when traveling.
 They are much better for traveling with than the hard plastic ones you may get with your mask.
 You can pick them up at Amazon here, and they come in 4 different sizes.

 Don't forget to throw a towel or two into your gear bag, for hanging out on the beach and wiping yourself down after your snorkel.
 We have found that an MSR Packtowl is a great, lightweight, quick-drying towel to travel with.